indica-mcf/Indica/doc/design.rst

    }

-Custom accessors appear like attributes on py:class:`xarray.DataArray`, with their own set of methods.
+Custom accessors appear like attributes on :py:class:`xarray.DataArray`, with their own set of methods.
 This allows xarray extensions to be "namespaced" (i.e., common functionality gets grouped into the same accessor).
 The use is as follows::